Swedish Tea Ring is a delicious pastry. It uses cardamom as a flavorful ingredient. Cardamom has a citrus flavor and is very scrumptious.

 - Either turn out dough on to floured counter or switch to dough hook in your stand mixer.
 Need dough until smooth and elastic, about 10 minutes.
 Add flour as needed.

 - Place dough in greased bowl, cover and allow to rise in warm place until doubled, 1 to 1 1/2 hours.
-I put mine onto of the stove with the oven on 200º.
+I put mine on top of the stove with the oven on 200º.

 - After dough has double, punch down and divide in two.
 Place half back in the bowl and the other half place on a floured surface.
 Roll dough out to about 18 x 10.